 In cases where either it is financially unviable to pursue the debt through legal action or our client decides not to issue legal proceedings, Advocate will close our file in the matter.
 Whatever the circumstances, when we close a file without recovering payment, the debt recovery services we have supplied are free of charge.

-Should our client decide to issue legal proceedings, our file will be transferred to Advocate’s solicitors who specialise in commercial debt recovery claims.
-They will issue proceedings in the name of and on behalf of our client, while Advocate will continue to be our client’s point of contact working as an intermediary, updating our client as the proceedings progress.
+Should our client decide to issue legal proceedings, our file will be transferred to Advocate’s solicitors, who specialise in commercial debt recovery claims.
+They will issue proceedings in the name of and on behalf of our client, while Advocate will continue to be our client’s point of contact, working as an intermediary and updating our client as the proceedings progress.

 Prior to issuing a claim in the County Court, the client would be required to pay both the Court fee and solicitors issue fee.
 The Court fee and solicitors issue fee to be paid are dependent on the claim value and are added to the total amount claimed in Court.
 Both fees would be included in the total sum awarded to the client should they be successful in obtaining Judgment.